Rohan-Kadam/WLANController/README.md

 make
 ```

+## Running

 For further info, please refer to the INSTALL file in capwap folder.
 This file explains how to build and run WTP and AC executables.

-Quick commands to run the program after successful compilation:
+Quick commands to run the program after successful compilation (Recommended to follow INSTALL file):
 ```
 cd 5GTB-Wifi-Management-master
 sudo ./clean.sh